KidPudel/Iggy-s-Vault/terminal/neovim/vim command-line mode.md

 - `:q`: exit
 - `:wq`: save and quit
 - `:q!`: quit without saving
+- `:s`: replace in a current line
+	- `:%s`: The `%` makes it search the entire buffer instead of just the current line
 - `:ls`: list open buffers
 - `:split`: split window horizontally
 	- `:vsplit`: vertically